R Factor | Factors & Factor Function in R Programming

-In this R tutorial, we are going to cover the complete introduction to R factor.
-First of all, we will discuss what is Factor next with Factor functions in R programming.
-After this, we will cover the different R Factor functions such as tapply(), split() and by() along with their usage, example, and arguments.
+Today, in this R tutorial, we are going to cover the complete introduction to R factor.
+First of all, we will discuss what is Factor in R. Moreover, we will look at the Factor function in R programming.
+Also, we will cover the different R Factor functions such as tapply(), split() and by() along with their usage, example, and arguments.

 2. What is an R Factor?